CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 }
 ```

-7. We have added a resource to associate the security group to the public subnet.
+8. Add a resource to associate the security group to the public subnet.

 ```
 resource "azurerm_subnet_network_security_group_association" "lab-public" {